 What is Convocation?

 Convocation is a special gathering of a group of people for the purpose of focusing on a particular topic.
-SUNY Broome’s annual student Convocation Day, will be held on Tuesday, April 4th 2017, to bring together the College community and, in spirit, the larger community of which the College is a part to address the role that Big Data plays in all of our lives, whether as college students, loan applicants, candidates for health insurance and as employees under evaluation for job performance..
+SUNY Broome’s annual student Convocation Day, will be held on Tuesday, April 17th 2018, to bring together the College community and, in spirit, the larger community of which the College is a part to address themes around our Convocation speaker’s best-selling book, The Invisible Gorilla.
+This book has critics calling it enlightening and entertainment in its examination of the dark side of our ability to pay attention and the everyday cognitive illusions that greatly affect our daily lives.

-We hope that O’Neil will inspire students to consider how big data affects their lives in college, their job prospects and their future employment, credit ratings and how social media affects their lives in a democracy.
-Please note that Tuesday April 4, 2017 is Convocation Day on which no day or evening classes will be held.
+We hope that Chabris will inspire students and faculty alike to consider how illusions about attention, memory, confidence, knowledge, cause and potential can cost us dearly, and how to manage these illusions.
+Please note that Tuesday April 17, 2018 is Convocation Day on which no day or evening classes will be held.

 Campus-Wide Convocation Day Committee Members